NUCS331/HW0-Installation/README.md

 #  Writing Task

-We have provided the option to submit a PDF report created using either LaTeX or Word.
+We have provided the option to submit a PDF report created using LaTeX (preferrably ovia overleaf).
 If you want to get familiar with LaTeX, this might be a good opportunity to learn but feel free to choose any format.

 Please refer to the report template for the expected content and the guidelines.
 The questions to be answered will be at the end of the Jupyter Notebook for each homework.

-## Option 1: Latex Report

 Submit a PDF-file created using the Overleaf report template we provide to you.
 Open now the overleaf template from [here](https://www.overleaf.com/read/ybgqzfrjkzns) and [create your own copy](https://www.overleaf.com/learn/how-to/Copying_a_project#Making_a_copy_of_a_project) to start your report for homework 0.